Is your furnace not working? If your heater doesn’t heat or works poorly, this guide will help you troubleshoot and fix typical problems.

-If you hear a pinging or popping sound coming from the duct work, this may be caused by thermal expansion or by air blowing past a loose flap of metal.
+A pinging or popping sound coming from the duct work can come from thermal expansion—the ductwork expanding and contracting as it heats and cools.
+Or, air blowing past a loose flap of metal can make the sound.
 Track along the duct runs, listening for the sound.
 If you locate it, make a small dent in the sheet metal to provide a more rigid surface that’s less likely to move as it heats and cools.

 If the furnace cabinet makes rattling noises when it runs, be sure the cover panels are screwed on tight.
-If they aren’t, tighten them.
+Tighten any loose panels.

 If the blower is making a grinding noise, shut off the unit and call a furnace repair technician; the motor’s bearings are probably shot.

-If the oil burner goes on and off too much, clean or replace the filter.
-If that doesn’t solve the problem, call in a furnace repair technician.
+First of all, if the oil burner goes on and off too much, clean or replace the filter.

 If your oil burner doesn’t work at all, check to see if it is receiving electrical power, if the thermostat is broken or turned off, or if a flame sensor in the burner or heat sensor in the stack has signaled the unit to shut off.